 '''

 example-hello-build

 debug

 conaninfo.txt

 conanbuildinfo.txt

 conanbuildinfo.cmake

 CMakeCache.txt # and other cmake files

 release

 conaninfo.txt

-conanbuildinfo.txt

 conanbuildinfo.cmake

 CMakeCache.txt # and other cmake files

 example-hello

 conanfile.txt

 CMakeLists.txt # If using cmake, but can be Makefile, sln...

 main.cpp

 '''

-Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, moving to the folder in which the build configuration lives, because the conan configuration files for that build configuration will also be there.
+Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, by moving to the folder in which the build configuration is located, because the Conan configuration files for that build configuration will also be there.